sarahlc888/cellular-automata-on-rpi-gpu/gpu_guide.md

     nop;       nop;
     ```

-### Passing programs to the QPU
+### Passing assembled programs to the QPU
 When invoking `qpu_run()`, you must pass a pointer to the assembled code as well as an array of **uniforms**.
 Uniforms are 32-bit constants that the QPU reads in, FIFO-style, when the assembly file reads from the `unif` register.
 They are the most straightforward way to transfer a value from the host to the QPU.
 See the `helloworld` and `vector_add` examples for more information.

 Uniforms can specify the address that the GPU should write output to.
 More specifically, you can allocate and lock some GPU memory, pass in the memory address, and then instruct the GPU to write output vector(s) to that address using DMA transfer (see below).
-Note that when the GPU writes to the address in examples like `helloworld`, outputs are staggered by 4.
+Note that when the GPU writes to the address in examples like `helloworld`, the 16 expected outputs are staggered by 4 rather than being directly adjacent to each other in memory.
 We did not run into the same issue when writing directly to the framebuffer.
 We were not able to determine why this is, and it may be resolvable by changing more of the settings.
 See `helloworld.qasm` vs. `life_driver.qasm` for more.

-Uniforms are not sufficient for working with data, however.
-To operate on substantial amounts of data, you must load data from host memory to the GPU's Vertex Pipe Memory (VPM), read from the VPM to QPU registers, write from QPU registers to the VPM, and store from the VPM to the host memory.
+Uniforms are not sufficient for working substantial amounts of data.
+In that context, you must load data from host memory to the GPU's Vertex Pipe Memory (VPM), read from the VPM to QPU registers, write from QPU registers to the VPM, and store from the VPM to the host memory.

 ### Transferring data from main memory to VPM and vice versa
 The VPM is a 2D array of 32-bit words accessible by the GPU.
 It is 16 words wide and a maximum of 64 words in height, and the QPU can read/write to it horizontally or vertically, one vector at a time.
 See the schematic from the Videocore manual below: